briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     penalties and interest thereon, for any reason overpaid.
-In addition, the Tax Administrator may investigate any claim of overpayment and, if the Tax Administrator finds that there has been an overpayment, make a written statement of the Tax Administrator’s findings, and approve and issue a refund payable to the taxpayer, the taxpayer’s assigns, or legal representative as provided in this Chapter;
+In addition, the Tax Administrator may investigate any claim of overpayment and, if the Tax Administrator finds that there has been an overpayment, make a written statement of the Tax Administrator's findings, and approve and issue a refund payable to the taxpayer, the taxpayer's assigns, or legal representative as provided in this Chapter;

     5. _(5)_ Exercise the authority provided by law relative to consenting to